TeamHeka/medkit/docs/user_guide/first_steps.md

 The document and its entities can then be exported to supported external formats (cf {class}`~medkit.io.brat.BratOutputConverter`), or serialized in the medkit format.
-FIXME: This is not yet supported but there is an undocumented `TextDocument.to_dict()` method that will convert a document and its annotations to a json-serializable dict:
+This is not yet supported but will be in a later version.
+For now, there is an undocumented `TextDocument.to_dict()` method that will convert a document and its annotations to a json-serializable dict:

 ```{code-cell} ipython3
 :tags: [scroll-output]